-Your plants love nutrient just as you need food for survival and growth.
-But when growing hydroponically, they cannot take up the nutrients themselves.
-You have to provide them.
+Your plants love nutrients as much as you need food to survive and grow.
+But when growing hydroponically, they cannot actively take up the nutrients themselves - you have to provide them.

 Looking for the best hydroponic nutrients straight from the start is not an easy job.
 Admit that there are lots of nutrient packages for Hydroponics on the market.

-Here are some important questions to ask before getting the nutrients.
+Here are some important questions to ask before getting the hydroponic nutrients.

 Convenient or effective?

-However, it comes as the sake that you do not give plants full potential for growth.
+However, it comes with a trade that you do not give plants full potential for growth.
 It is absolutely not an effective choice for all types of plants.
 And that's the main reason I don't recommend it for most growers.

-When you opt for a good solution, you'll need to purchase a 3 part nutrients.
-But that also means you'll exchange the convenience for control of the nutrients by customing the mixing to fit different plants.
+When you opt for a good solution, you'll need to purchase a 3-part nutrient package.
+But that also means you'll exchange the convenience for control of the nutrients by customing the mix to fit different plants.